Aceinna/docs_openrtk/tutorial.rst

 **VG/AHRS**

 VG and AHRS uses rate-sensors, accelerometers, and (in the case of an AHRS) magnetometers to compute the attitude and heading of a body in space.
-The rate-sensors are used to propagate the attitude forward in time at high data-rates while the accelerometers and magnetometers act as references, correcting for rate-sensor biases and attitude errors.
+Rate-sensors are used to propagate the attitude forward in time at high data-rates (DR) while accelerometers and magnetometers act as references, correcting for rate-sensor biases and attitude errors.